bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:40%" />
 </p>

 We have the protocol, now let&apos;s talk about what the domain names represent.
-Usually, the domain names are something recognizable, such as
-<b>umich.edu</b>, would be for University of Michigan. <b>Google.com,
-wikipedia.org.</b> So, each of these sites has a different top-level domain.
+Usually, the domain names are something recognizable, such as <b>umich.edu</b>, would be for University of Michigan. <b>Google.com, wikipedia.org.</b> Each of these sites has a different top-level domain.
 How did you get them?
 How do some people get to be .<b>edu</b> and some .<b>com</b>, some .<b>biz</b>, et cetera?
-Well, they&apos;re actually determined by <b>ICAAN</b>.
-Their job is to go in and decide which types of organizations qualify for different domains.
+Well, they&apos;re actually determined by
+<b>ICAAN</b>.
+Their job is to go in and decide which types of organizations qualify for
+different domains.
 I&apos;ve included a link here if you want, you can go and see what the different types are.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 36. ip addresses (30) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">